Point normal orientation and surface reconstruction by incorporating isovalue constraints to Poisson equation: Related works

-In recent years, researchers have made considerable achievements in implicit unoriented reconstruction and some works exhibit high performance.
-VIPSS~\cite{2019VIPSS} sets up gradient norm constraints of the signed distance function and solves it by Duchon’s energy.
-This method achieves good performance for sparse samplings and 3D sketches.
-However, the cubic time and space complexity restrict this technique to sparse samplings only.
-Peng et al.~\cite{2021ShapeAsPoints} propose a differentiable Poisson solver for optimization based and learning based unoriented reconstructions.
-Different from other approaches, the point positions are also optimized in their work.
-PGR~\cite{2022pgr} regards normals and surface elements in the Gauss formula as unknowns and optimizes the parametric function space.
-The Gauss formula of~\cite{2022pgr} and the dipole field of~\cite{DBLP:journals/tog/MetzerHZGPC21} are both related to the winding number~\cite{2018Winding}.
-PGR is the most relevant baseline for us.
-However, it always requires high computing resources and relies on GPU.
-By contrast, our method generates sparse linear system and can be executed on common laptop CPU with high orientation accuracy and scalability. iPSR~\cite{2022ipsr} processes Poisson reconstruction in an iterative manner and updates normals from the generated surface of the last iteration.
-It exhibits outstanding performance and always generates high-fidelity reconstructions.
-However, its convergence currently has no theoretical proof.
-Different from iPSR, our method establishes an optimization problem in implicit function space and expresses the solution by a linear system.
+In recent years, researchers have made considerable progress in implicit unoriented reconstruction.
+VIPSS~\citep{2019VIPSS} sets up gradient norm constraints of the signed distance function and solves it by Duchon’s energy.
+This method achieves good performance on sparse samples and 3D sketches.
+However, the cubic time and space complexity restrict its application on larger-scale problems.
+PGR~\citep{2022pgr} regards normals and surface elements in the Gauss formula as unknowns and optimizes the parametric function space.
+However, it involves a dense linear system that needs to be solved on the GPU to achieve reasonable efficiency, which makes it impractical for large-scale problems.
+By contrast, our method only needs to solve a sparse linear system and can work on a common laptop CPU with high orientation accuracy and scalability. iPSR~\citep{2022ipsr} runs Poisson reconstruction in an iterative manner and updates normals using the generated surface of the last iteration.
+Although it exhibits outstanding performance and generates high-fidelity results, it currently lacks a theoretical guarantee for convergence.
+Different from iPSR, our method establishes an optimization problem in the implicit function space, which can be solved using a single sparse linear system.
 Our method also performs well on thin structures with noise.

+In addition to traditional approaches, deep neural networks have been applied to gather information of different scales for orientation and reconstruction~\citep{DBLP:journals/cgf/GuerreroKOM18, 2019DeepSDF, DBLP:conf/eccv/ErlerGOMW20, DBLP:journals/cg/XiaoLSW22, DBLP:journals/cad/WangLLLC22}.
+Among them, \cite{DBLP:journals/cad/WangLLLC22} utilize local patches for unoriented normal estimation and apply the global features for consistent orientation.
+However, these methods usually require substantial training data.
+Some works learn the implicit function directly from the input point cloud and eliminate the need for training data~\citep{DBLP:conf/cvpr/AtzmonL20, DBLP:conf/icml/GroppYHAL20, DBLP:conf/icml/MaHLZ21, DBLP:journals/corr/abs-2109-04398, DBLP:conf/cvpr/Ben-ShabatKG22}.
+However, they need to operate an individual network for each shape. \cite{2021ShapeAsPoints} propose a differentiable Poisson solver for both optimization-based and learning-based unoriented reconstruction.
+Different from other approaches, the point positions are also optimized in their work. \cite{DBLP:journals/tog/MetzerHZGPC21} apply deep networks for local patch orientation and propose a dipole propagation strategy across the coherent patches to achieve global consistency.
+However, the patch partition strategy may affect the robustness of this method, especially on thin structures.